Missouri May Reject Extending Jobless Benefits

 Thousands of jobless people in Missouri are set to lose extended federal unemployment benefits unless state lawmakers take action.
 But as NPR's Tamara Keith reports, some want the state to turn down the money.

-Mr. GEORGE WENTWORTH (Attorney, National Employment Law Project): It seems to us like a very easy policy choice.
+GEORGE WENTWORTH: It seems to us like a very easy policy choice.

 KEITH: George Wentworth is a senior staff attorney with the National Employment Law Project.

-State Senator JIM LEMBKE (Republican, Missouri): It's not that I don't have compassion for people that do not have jobs.
+JIM LEMBKE: It's not that I don't have compassion for people that do not have jobs.
 It is that we have a federal government that is out of control, and the states need to start saying to the federal government: Quit sending us money that you do not have.